tjb/tjb.github.io/_posts/2020-07-17-clojure-web-api-part-1.md

   [port]
   (map->WebServer {:port port}))
 ```
 This will be the function that you will call in the main method.
-Speaking of main method...let's create one!
+Speaking of the main method...let's create one!

 Navigate to `core.clj`.
 You can remove the `foo` function if you'd like.
 Now you will need to create a main method that calls the `web-server` function within your `system.server` namespace.
 You will need two namespaces in `core.clj`.
 The namespace of `system.server` as well as `component` from the dependency you installed earlier.
 Your namespace should look something like this
 ```